pekrau/jsondocdb/README.md

 ## `class Database(dbfilepath, create=False)`

-- `dbfilepath`: The filepath for the YasonDB database file.
+- `dbfilepath`: The filepath for the jsondblite database file.
   The special value `:memory:` indicates an in-memory database.
 - `create`:
-  - `False`: The database file must exist, and must be a YasonDB database.
+  - `False`: The database file must exist, and must be a jsondblite database.
   - `True`: Create and initialize the file.
 It must not exist.

 Raises:
 - `IOError`: The file exists when it shouldn't, and vice versa, depending on `create`.
-- `ValueError`: Could not initialize the YasonDB database.
+- `ValueError`: Could not initialize the jsondblite database.
-- `YasonDB.InvalidDatabaseError`: The database file is not a YasonDB file.
+- `jsondblite.InvalidDatabaseError`: The file is not a jsondblite file.

 ### `str(db)`